Neural Honeytrace: Plug&Play Watermarking Framework against Model Extraction Attacks: Introduction

-\begin{enumerate}[left=0pt, label=\textbullet] \item We propose Neural Honeytrace, the first training-free triggerable watermarking framework.
-It is designed as a plug-and-play manner, offering the flexibility for seamless removal or modification post-deployment. \item We establish a watermark transmission model using the information theory, which addresses several open questions pertaining to triggerable watermarking, including the nature of watermarking information and the factors affecting the success rate of watermarking transmission.
-Guided by the model, we introduce two watermarking strategies which enable training-free watermark embedding and robust transmission. \item We evaluate Neural Honeytrace against various model extraction attacks, including adaptive attacks with advanced attackers, and empirically show that Neural Honeytrace achieves significant better robustness and less overhead compared to existing methods.
-Compared with existing methods, Neural Honeytrace reduces the average number of samples required for a worst-case t-Test-based copyright claim from $12,000$ to $200$ with zero training cost. \end{enumerate}
+\begin{itemize} \item We propose Neural Honeytrace, a training-free triggerable watermarking framework, offering the flexibility for seamless removal or modification post-deployment. \item We establish a watermark transmission model using the information theory.
+Guided by the model, we introduce two watermarking strategies which enable training-free multi-step watermark transmission. \item Neural Honeytrace reduces the average number of samples required for a worst-case t-Test-based ownership assertion to as low as $2\%$ of existing methods with zero training cost. \end{itemize}